Your Guide to Tenant Referencing with Greater London Properties

 • Council tax bill for the current financial year

-Your name and address must be clearly visible on the document.
+Your full name, address and an issue date must be clearly visible on the document.

 7. Verification Checks